GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

     # fixes a critical issue.
     recommended: true

-  # This MUST be specified to indicate that the deployer supports KALM.
+  # This MUST be specified to indicate that the deployer supports managed updates.
   # Note that this could be left out or kalmSupported set to false, in
   # which case the deployer uses schema v2 but does not support update.
   managedUpdates: